 Here is a preview of the final effect we will be aiming to achieve: (click to enlarge)

-You can download the PSD File for this tutorial via the VIP Members Area for only $4.95/Month (or less)!
-You will not only get this PSD File, but also 40+ other PSD Files + Extra Goodies there.
+You can download the PSD File for this tutorial via the VIP Members Area for only $6.95/Month (or less)!
+You will not only get this PSD File, but also 200+ other PSD Files + Extra Goodies there.
 Signup now and get exclusive!
-Find out more about the VIP Members Areas

 You will need the following stock to complete this tutorial: